isl-org/OpenBot/firmware/README.md

         3. If the sensor readings change significantly, you will need to dampen the vibrations transmitted to the ultrasonic sensor from the chassis (e.g. add some silicon, adjust the mounting position).
 3. If you have the speed sensors installed:
     1. Make sure, you have plenty of free space in front of the ultrasonic sensor.
 The reading (fourth value) needs to be at least above the `STOP_THRESHOLD` which is `32` by default.
 If the ultrasonic sensor is not installed, you should see a reading of `65535`.
     2. Send the command `c128,128`.
 The motors will start spinning at *slow speed* (50% PWM).
 The speed sensor readings (second and third value) should be similar to the values in the image above.
 If you are using the DIY version or a weaker battery, values may be lower.
-Check that all motors are spinning forward.
+Check that all motors are spinning forward and that the speed sensor readings are positive.
+Note: If you multiply these values by 3, they correspond to the rpm for the standard disk with 20 holes.
     3. Try sending different controls and observe the speed sensor readings.
 For example, the command `c-128,-128` will spin all motors backward at *slow speed* (50% PWM).
 The command `c255,-255` will spin the left motors forward and the right motors backward at *fast speed* (100% PWM).
 The command `c-192,192` will spin the left motors backward and the right motors forward at *normal speed* (75% PWM).
 4. Stop the motors by sending the command `c0,0` or by holding your hand in front of the ultrasonic sensor
 5. If you have the indicator LEDs installed, send the command `i-1` and observe the left indicator light flashing.
 The send the command `i1` and observe the right indicator light flashing.
 Finally, turn the indicator off by sending the command `i0`.